-The School of International and Public Affairs (SIPA) at Columbia University is launching the Kent Global Leadership Program on Conflict Resolution to help prepare the next generation of global practitioners for the complexities of contemporary conflict.
+The School of International and Public Affairs (SIPA) at Columbia University has launched the Kent Global Leadership Program on Conflict Resolution with the ambition to help prepare the next generation of global practitioners for the complexities of contemporary conflict.
 Conflicts are increasingly multi-layered, impacted by geopolitical, regional and local dynamics that challenge traditional strategies of conflict resolution.
 Global trends such as climate change and resource competition create additional stress.
 Multiple actors, public and private, are involved, generating opportunities as well as obstacles for conflict resolution.

-In addition to the summer training for mid-career diplomats, the program also sponsors on-campus events and workshops during the academic year, a visiting professorship, fellowships for outstanding SIPA graduate students, and new research.
-Sustained by the generous support and vision of Muhtar Kent, the program will be directed by Professor Edward C. Luck.
+In addition to the summer training for mid-career diplomats, the program also sponsors on-campus events and workshops during the academic year, a visiting professorship, fellowships for outstanding SIPA graduate students, and original research in conflict and peacebuilding.